puneetgavri/kubernetes-world/installation/manifest_files/storages/pv.md

 - A Pod does not claim storage directly; instead, it **requests storage using a PVC**.
 - The PVC looks for a **matching PV** and binds to it.
 - If a StorageClass is used, Kubernetes **dynamically creates a PV** for the PVC.
+- **PVCs are created by developers** who need storage for their applications.

 ### **Example of a Persistent Volume Claim (PVC)**
 ```yaml